Michael Strassman Memorial Route

 From the Stone House, head out of the north doorway which is choked with

 views of the South Face of Lone Pine Peak (SFLPP).
-Follow the path down for about 50-80 feet and look for a left turn that heads up the canyon (west).
+Follow the path down for about 50 feet and start looking for a left turn (entrance might just appear to be a weakness in the brush) that heads up the canyon (west).
 If you are on the right trail you should be passing several cairns while switch-backing up several times.
+If you missed the turn or cannot find it, I'd recommend going nearly back up to the Stone House and simply cutting the corner until you bump into it.
+Going too low here kinda blows and makes it hard to re-establish yourself on the trail.

-If you lose the trail just continue to stay high by switch-backing up the sandy slopes.
-After awhile you will pass through a stand of large pine trees and a couple trickling streams.
+If you lose the trail heading off to the west, don't worry, just continue to stay high by switch-backing up the sandy slopes in the large openings.
+After awhile you will pass through a stand of large pine trees and a couple trickling streams or seeps or just mud.
 This is your last water source in the late spring/summer season and it is not very good.

 Follow the sandy trail along the side of the of the canyon (staying high) to the prominent loose, sandy, bouldery, gully.
 Cairns will lead you across angling slightly up.
 If you have lost the trail and found this gully, follow it up until you find the cairns marking the correct location to cross.
 If you have gone too high in the gully it really turns into a mess, just bail to the right.
 If you crossed in the correct spot keep following cairns while angling up and crossing a few minor talus fields.
 Eventually, it will become hard to keep track of the trail so just keep traversing along the side of the canyon passing occasional